 But the obsession is not something of the past.
 In recent years, much literature about the topic has been published, trying to explain why the ruin prompts such instinctive responses in us that are filled with melancholia, nostalgia and imagination.

 Examples are Christopher Woodward’s In Ruins, Brian Dillon’s Ruins, Julia Hell and Andreas Schönle’s Ruins of Modernity, and many single articles, such as Reckoning with Ruins which was written by Caitlin DeSilvey and Tim Edensor.
 In Explore Everything, Bradley Garrett dives into the world of urban exploration (the accessing and trespassing of ruins and structures to which entrance is forbidden) and explains that its attraction to a large extent has to do with a fascination with dereliction.
-He writes that ‘Ruins may be decaying, they are not dead, they are filled with possibilities for wondrous adventure, inspiring visions, quiet moments, peripatetic playfulness, dystopica preparation and artistic potential’.
+He writes that ‘Ruins may be decaying, they are not dead, they are filled with possibilities for wondrous adventure, inspiring visions, quiet moments, peripatetic playfulness, dystopic preparation and artistic potential’.
 In general, the literature shows a gradually shifting attention from the classical ruins to modern ruins.
 These are roughly the ruins that emanate from industrialisation and urbanisation from the 19th century onward.

-Also in arts the preoccupation with urban voids has increased, not in the last place in photography.
+Also in the arts the preoccupation with urban voids has increased, not in the last place in photography.
 Everyone at least knows someone who is active in urban exploration, secretly entering abandoned structures, and capturing them in photo.
 Photographers have made it to the reputable museums and galleries with series depicting abandonment, decay and emptiness, showing the collapse of the futures of the past and the metaphoric resonances of voids (and sometimes being accused of engaging in “ruin porn”).
-These photographers include and Yves Marchand & Romain Meffre who became superstars with their work on Detroit, Andrew Moore, who shot the decay of New York, Detroit and other places, Simon Marsden who captured ruins as haunted sites, Steven Siegel showing New York’s decay in the 1980s and Shaun O’Boyle who documented America’s 20th century flip side.
+These photographers include and Yves Marchand & Romain Meffre who became superstars with their work on Detroit, Andrew Moore, who shot the decay of New York, Detroit and other places, Simon Marsden who captured ruins as haunted sites, Steven Siegel showing New York’s decay in the 1980sand Shaun O’Boyle who documented America’s 20th century flip side.